thlorenz/mold-source-map/README.md

 #### transform(function map(sourcemap[, callback]) {})

-This is the most generic an powerfull feature as it allows replacing the entire sourcemap comment with another `String`.
+This is the most generic and powerfull feature as it allows replacing the entire sourcemap comment with another `String`.

 It takes a map function as input whose `sourcemap` argument has all information and lots of functions regarding the existing source map.